CrochetFeve0251/psr2-plugin/wiki/cli/creating-command.md

 $app->add(new Command());
 ```

-Finally the last step is to register the serivce provider into the CLI.
+Finally the last step is to register the service provider into the CLI.

 ## Event listener
 An event listener is available inside the CLI.